buswedg/dataquest/Spark and Map-Reduce/Introduction to Spark/ItS_template.md

 ###9: Explanation

 You may notice that printing tally didn't return the histogram we were hoping for.
 Because of lazy evaluation, PySpark delayed executing the map and reduceByKey steps until we actually need it.
+Before we use take() to preview the first few elements in tally, we'll walk through the code we just wrote.

+    daily_show.map(lambda x: (x[0], 1)).reduceByKey(lambda x, y: x+y)

 During the map step, we used a lambda function to create a tuple consisting of:
 - key: x[0], the first value in the List